 So how do you go about building relationships with suppliers?
 Just like making any relationship, listening opens doors.

 A design venture is not just about the design, the brand message, or neatly composed Instagram photos.
 Life can be messy, and at the heart of it all, people generally want the same things in life.
-Those who make our products have worries, families, hopes, and dreams, just like us.
-Their stories just tend to get lost in the overwhelm of products in our end of the world.
+Those manufacturers who make our products have worries, families, hopes, and dreams, just like us.
+Their stories just tend to get lost in the overwhelming amount of products in our side of the world.

 In Cambodia, I started to spend time with a single mum and daughter, Thearith and Meimei, who were living in an HIV ghetto in Phnom Penh.
 They had a sewing machine, and Meimei spoke English well.
 I had them make pouches for my new jewellery products that I was having made in the area.

-When they told me about a young girl living on the street who wanted to live with them, but they could not afford another mouth to feed, a story unfolded that provided the opportunity for all of us to embrace someone new as a family.
+They told me about a young girl living on the street who wanted to live with them.
+But since they could not afford another mouth to feed, a story unfolded that provided the opportunity for all of us to embrace someone new as a family.

 Leaving a Legacy